Image credit: By Beyrouthhh at English Wikipedia, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=29254279

 Hummus is a savoury chickpea paste that has been eaten for centuries in the Levant, perhaps originating in Syria or Lebanon.
 The word 'hummus' is the Arabic word for chickpea.

-Like felafel, hummus is an ancient dish.
+This is a dish with a very long history, with forms of hummus prepared 800 years ago..
 Kitab Wasf al-Atima al-Mutada, a 13th century Egyptian cookbook includes instructions for preparing “hummus b’tahini,” (chickpeas with tahini), but uses vinegar instead of lemon, and does not include tahini.
 An 18th century recipe from Damascus that includes tahini, garlic, and lemon seems closer to the modern dish.

 Hummus remains a controversial food product in Aotearoa.
 The Israeli company Sabra sells hummus in New Zealand supermarkets under the brand Obela.
-As well as appropriating indigenous Middle Eastern food, Sabra is co-owned by the Strauss Group, an Israeli multinational food and beverage corporation.
-The Strauss group has a history of funding and sending care packages to soldiers in the Israel Defence Forces, including the elite Golani and Givati Brigades, which are notorious for committing war crimes in Lebanon and Occupied Palestine.
+Until late 2024, Sabra was co-owned by the Strauss Group, an Israeli multinational food and beverage corporation with a history of funding and sending care packages to soldiers in the Israel Defence Forces, including the elite Golani and Givati Brigades, which are notorious for committing war crimes in Lebanon and Occupied Palestine.
+Obela is now fully owned by PepsiCo, which also owns SodaStream, an Israeli company which has faced criticism for its operations and treatment of Palestinian workers, as well as accusations of participating in the displacement of indigenous Bedouin-Palestinian communities in the Naqab region.